-- the aggregate principal balance of the class B notes, by - the aggregate principal balance of all outstanding notes.
+- the aggregate principal balance of the class B notes, by - the aggregate principal balance, or U.S. Dollar equivalent, of all outstanding notes less all amounts on deposit, exclusive of any investment earnings, in any accumulation account, in each case determined immediately prior to that distribution date.